WIMP Freeze-out dynamics under Tsallis statistics: Introduction

 The literature has previously explored the implications of Tsallis statistics on dark matter cosmology.
 Notably, works such as Rueter, Rizzo, and Hewett~\cite{rueter2020darkmatterfreezetsallis} have analyzed WIMP freeze-out by investigating an approach where the collision term in the Boltzmann equation is generalized from the first principles of entropy production.
 Such an approach, while fundamental, leads to complex and non-factorizable collision integrals that replace the thermally averaged annihilation rate.
 Furthermore, those models often rely on a specific parameterization of the evolution of $q$ (e.g., relaxing from $q_0>1$ to $q=1$ at a defined cutoff).

 In contrast, the approach in this work is deliberately "model-independent" and phenomenological.
 Instead of re-deriving the collision term, we preserve the standard partial-wave structure $\langle \sigma v \rangle_q \approx a + b \langle v_{\rm rel}^2 \rangle_q$, which maintains a direct connection to observable annihilation parameters.
-We coherently introduce non-extensivity only in the components affected by the plasma's statistical mechanics: (1) in the thermal average $\langle v_{\rm rel}^2 \rangle_q$, calculated rigorously from the $q$-distributions, and (2) in the expansion rate $H_q$ and entropy density $s_q$ via a rescaling of the relativistic background.
+We coherently introduce non-extensivity only in the components affected by the plasma's statistical mechanics: in the thermal average $\langle v_{\rm rel}^2 \rangle_q$, calculated rigorously from the $q$-distributions, and in the expansion rate $H_q$ and entropy density $s_q$ via a rescaling of the relativistic background.
 This method allows us to quantify the impact of $q$ directly, avoiding assumptions about the form of the collision term or the relaxation history of $q$.

+A recent Tsallis-based cosmology was proposed in ~\cite{e25111495}, where Jizba and Lambiase formulate the first two laws of thermodynamics for gravitating systems using Tsallis extensive but non-additive $\delta$-entropy and apply the resulting modified dynamics to a radiation-dominated universe.
+By confronting their framework with Big Bang nucleosynthesis and cold dark matter relic density, they show that a nearly extensive value $\delta\simeq 1.499$ (anomalous dimension $\Delta\simeq 0.0013$) can simultaneously accommodate light-element abundances and the observed dark matter density, providing a useful benchmark for Tsallis-inspired cosmological scenarios.

-Here we adopt a model-independent strategy: we fix notation and minimal conventions, construct a consistent mapping that transports the $q$-deformation to the radiation bath, formulate and solve the kinetic evolution of the comoving abundance and extract the decoupling point and relic abundance.
+We fix notation and minimal conventions, construct a consistent mapping that transports the $q$-deformation to the radiation bath, formulate and solve the kinetic evolution of the comoving abundance and extract the decoupling point and relic abundance.
 We then profile over $q$ and the $s$-wave dominated scenario to quantify shifts in freeze-out and identify degeneracies, benchmarking all predictions directly against $\Omega_{c}h^{2}$.

 The rest of this paper is organized as follows.
 In Sec.~\ref{statistical:framework} we introduce the Tsallis nonextensive framework, define the $q$-distribution functions, and construct the associated cosmological observables.
 In Sec.~\ref{qgeneralizedboltzmann:sec} we formulate the $q$-generalized Boltzmann equation, specify the thermally averaged cross section, and derive the freeze-out condition.
 Section~\ref{results:Sec} presents our numerical results for the comoving abundance, relic density, freeze-out parameter, and the statistical analysis of nonextensivity.
 We conclude in Sec.~\ref{sec:conclusions}, while additional technical material is collected in the appendices.